 Open Hardware Monitor is a nice solution for getting all your needed statistics in one place.
 This will be able to tell you what your CPU’s temperatures are as well as your GPU’s temperature, the voltages being used in your computer, and even how fast your system fans are going.
 This makes it a robust tool that allows you to keep an eye on all your system temperatures.

-A lot of these temperature monitors allow you to put readings onto your taskbar.
+Many of these temperature monitors allow you to put readings on your taskbar.
 This is particularly useful if you’re doing system-intensive tasks and want to keep an eye on your temperatures without darting back and forth between the active window and the system monitor.
 If you’d like to see the CPU temperature in the taskbar, right-click the temperature itself and click “Show in Tray.”

 If you’d like to see the temperature in the system tray, it should be enabled by default.
 If it’s not, click “Options,” then “Settings.”